 “It seems like a strategic play to have more of a presence in the respiratory space,” Samimy said.

 Forest also sells Daliresp, approved last year, for adults with a severe form of the lung disease.
 The drug is marketed mainly to pulmonologists.
-Daliresp had about $18 million in revenue (FRX) in the company’s fiscal first quarter ended June 30, according to data compiled by Bloomberg.
+Daliresp had about $18 million in revenue (FRX:US) in the company’s fiscal first quarter ended June 30, according to data compiled by Bloomberg.

 Forest also is studying aclidinium in combination with formoterol, a long-acting beta agonist that relaxes and opens air passages in the lungs.
 Aclidinium inhibits smooth muscle contraction in the airway, making it easier to breathe.